Air Quality & Mold Testing

 Testing Options

-First, we perform a visual inspection of the home to identify areas that may be allowing moisture to enter the home, or where there are signs of active (or previous) water leakage or intrusion that may be creating a mold rich environment.
+First, we perform a visual (non-destructive) inspection of the home to identify areas that may may have poor ventilation or could be allowing moisture to enter, and if there are any signs of active (or previous) water intrusion that may be creating a mold rich environment.

 Next, we collect air samples using our state-of-the-art self-calibrating air pump.
 The first sample is taken on the exterior of the home creating a baseline for the environment in and around the home.

-Then, additional samples are taken inside the home (the number of samples depends on the square footage & layout of the home) to determine if elevated levels of airborne mold spores are present.
+Then, additional samples are taken inside the home.
+The number of samples depends on the square footage & layout of the home - to determine if elevated levels of airborne spores are present.

 The samples are shipped to our partner lab for analysis and results are returned in 2-4 days.

-Surface sampling is available and includes taking physical tape or swab samples of visual microbial growth in and around the home in order to determine the specific type of growth present.
+• Surface sampling includes taking physical tape or swab samples of visual microbial growth in and around the home in order to determine the specific type of growth present.

-Generally, this is performed on an as-needed basis (with approval from the client) when visual microbial growth is found during a home inspection in areas such as the attic, basement, bathroom, kitchen, etc.
+Wherever visual microbial growth is found during a home inspection, commonly in areas such as the attic, basement, crawlspace, bathroom, kitchen, etc, a sample will be taken.

 Frequently Asked Questions:

-If your home is located in Maine or Massachusetts, the way that the contracts are written, you are allowed to get any type of home inspection or testing services completed during your inspection period.
+If your home is located in Maine or Massachusetts, the way that the real estate contracts are written, you are allowed to get ANY type of home inspection or testing services you desire completed during your inspection contingency period.

 If you're in New Hampshire, as long as the air quality inspection has been written onto your purchase and sale agreement, you are all set.
-If your purchase and sale agreement does not include air quality, the request will need to be run through both the buyer agent and sellers agent in order to ensure that it will be an allowed inspection.
+If your purchase and sale agreement does not include air quality, the request will need to be run through both the buyer agent and sellers agent in order to ensure that it will be an allowed inspection, for informational purposes only and/or included as apart of your due diligence in the contract.

 If you answer YES to any of the following, testing is for you:"